IS:577 S/P Internet Literacy 3 credits

 Q. What is required to get started?

-I will be sending out the info on logging on to the course so of course you will need an email address and web account through an Internet Service Provider.
+I will be sending out the info on logging on to the course so the "jumpstart pamphlet" is no longer recommended.
+Of course you will need an email address and web account through an Internet Service Provider.
 When registered you MUST e-mail the instructor with a functioning e-mail address- before the course start date unless you register late.
 Instructions for Logging on provided only if student submits e-mail address.
-You must provide your email address and contact the instructor by Midnight , January 27 or you will be purged from the course!
+You must provide your email address and contact the instructor by Midnight August 31 or you will be purged from the course!
 (It is board policy that purging occur if a student has not attended a course in its first two weeks).
 You can click here to email the instructor your contact info if your browser is configured for e-mail.
 Otherwise call me at (314) 595-2060 and leave a clear message including your name and e-mail address along with a current phone number- don't take for granted that the registrar has an up to date phone number for you!

 Q. Is online for me?